Equitable HEALTH Systems

 Decreasing Health Disparities to Improve Health Systems

-We’re supporting systems-based solutions and empowering communities in North Carolina to eliminate health disparities.
+We’re supporting systems-based solutions and empowering communities to eliminate health disparities.

 Why equitable health systems?

-Inequities in health systems—by race, class and geography—must be eliminated.
+Health systems are organizations, agencies, people and resources that work together to improve health.
+Inequities in these systems—by race, class and geography—must be eliminated.

 Our Goals